|The University of Adelaide||Home | Faculties & Divisions | Search|

 To link to this page, please use the following URL:

-Dr Megan Warin is a social anthropologist whose teaching and research interests coalesce around the gendering of health and illness (including anorexia and obesity), theories of embodiment, and public understanding of scientific paradigms of obesity.
+Dr Megan Warin is a social anthropologist and ARC Future Fellow (2015-2019) whose research interests coalesce around the gendering of health and illness (including anorexia and obesity), the anthropology of epigenetics, and public understanding of scientific paradigms of obesity.
 In addition to Gender Studies and Anthropology, Megan has worked in and across a number of disciplines in Australian and UK universities, including psychiatry and public health.
-Megan teaches in Gender Studies and Social Analysis and is a member of the Lifecourse and Intergenerational Health (LIGHt) Research Group (part of the Robinson Institute), where she is exploring gender and class differences in obesity (funded through ARC grants), media discourses of gendered blame in relation to obesity, and public understandings of obesity science (fetal origins of obesity and epigenetics).
+Megan is a member of the Lifecourse and Intergenerational Health (LIGHt) Research Group (part of the Robinson Institute), where she is exploring gender and class differences in obesity (funded through ARC grants), public understandings of obesity science (fetal origins of obesity and epigenetics), and the nature of desire in disordered eating.
 Megan is co-director of the Fay Gale Centre for Research on Gender and an International Fellow of the Unit for Biocultural Variation and Obesity (UBVO) at the Institute of Social and Cultural Anthropology, University of Oxford.

 Current opinion piece with Dr Bronwyn Platten on the UBVO site: